-When you consolidate, you'll apply for a consolidation loan through a lender such as a bank, credit union, or other financial institution.
-They'll review your credit application for factors like your credit score, income, and whether the new loan will be secured with some kind of collateral.
-From there, the lender will decide whether or not they'll approve the loan, as well as the interest rate that you'll pay, based on the information in the application.
-When you get a consolidation loan and make all your payments in full and on time, it should not have a negative impact on your credit.
-If anything, it could give your credit a boost.
+If Manulife One is not an option to consolidate your debt, you'll apply for a consolidation loan through a lender such as a bank, credit union, or other financial institution.2 They'll review your credit application for factors like your credit score, income, and whether the new loan will be secured with some kind of collateral – such as your home.
+From there, the lender will decide whether or not they’ll approve the loan, as well as the interest rate that you’ll pay, based on the information in the application.
+When you get a consolidation loan and make all your payments in full and on time, it shouldn’t have a negative impact on your credit score.
+If anything, it could give your credit score a boost.

-Debt settlement refers to the process of creating a formal offer known as a consumer proposal.
+Debt settlement, on the other hand, is a strategy primarily for people struggling with debt.
+It refers to the process of creating a formal offer known as a consumer proposal.
 This lets you settle your debt with your lenders by reducing the amount owed and offering partial repayment at no interest through a trustee in bankruptcy.
-A consumer proposal is an alternative to declaring bankruptcy, although both have a significant negative impact on your credit.
+A consumer proposal is an alternative to declaring bankruptcy, although both have a significant negative impact on your credit score.